Generalized thermalization for integrable system under quantum quench: CONCLUSIONS AND DISCUSSION

 We were also able to see a form of \emph{equilibration between the subsystems} for our system.
 It appears as though the two subsystems are approaching a limit in which the average energy per excitation modes are the same within the relaxation time scales, similar to classical systems.
 If for a given initial eigenstate, the system indeed evolves to GGE description, the characteristics describing system should be identified and compared against those of GGE.
 Under general arguments of stimulated emission between integrable systems and thermodynamic limit, we obtained GGE description for finite excitations as well.
 Using covariance matrix and methods of stimulated emission, we showed that the evolution of the general state (not only eigenstates) to a GGE form in the thermodynamic limit.
-By corollary we have obtained the states which do not evolve to a GGE form.
-The measure of such states in the Hilbert space is an interesting quantity in order to comment about the generic feature of thermalization.
-We will pursue this issue elsewhere.
+By corollary, we have obtained the states which may potentially not evolve into a GGE form.

+The measure of such states in the Hilbert space is an interesting quantity in order to comment on the generic feature of equilibrium relaxation.
+The results obtained here can also be attempted for scenarios where the system evolves from one integrable configuration to another post quench, gradually in an asymptotic way, which makes the study interesting from many quantum field theoretic scenarios.
+We will pursue these issues in a subsequent work.